chainwayxyz/citrea-docs/technical-specs/characteristics/block-production/sequencer-commitments.md

 While it does not fully guarantee data availability, sequencer commitments prevent re-orgs on Citrea blocks once they are finalized.
 It allows full nodes to verify the sequencer's claims about the ordering of transactions.

-Sequencer commitments are also used in the Batch Proof Circuits to make sure proofs are generated for the canonical batch used in sequencer commitments.
+Sequencer commitments are also used in the **Batch Proof Circuits** to make sure proofs are generated for the canonical batch used in sequencer commitments.
 You can read more about it [here](https://www.blog.citrea.xyz/citreas-batch-proofs/).

-Lastly, Light Client Proofs that are used in BitVM based Clementine bridge also benefits from the sequencer commitments indirectly as well.
+Lastly, **Light Client Proofs** that are used in BitVM based **Clementine** bridge also benefits from the sequencer commitments indirectly as well.
 Lastly, sequencer commitments are also utilized for the generation of the Light Client Proofs.
 Light Client Proofs are a criticial component of the BitVM based Clementine bridge, you can read more about it [here](https://x.com/citrea_xyz/status/1877746951309176971).

 #### Querying Sequencer Commitments

-Sequencer commitments can be queried by using the Citrea Batch Explorer, along with the [RPC endpoints](/developer-documentation/rpc-documentation/ledger-rpc-documentation.md).
+Sequencer commitments can be queried by using the **Citrea Batch Explorer**, along with the [RPC endpoints](/developer-documentation/rpc-documentation/ledger-rpc-documentation.md).
 You can find the explorer [here](https://citrea.xyz/batch-explorer).